 What are the internal systems and partner systems that process your personal data?
-What regulations of data use and prive How do you currently collect consent signals and data subject requests, and propagate them across your data systems?
-Have they change What new regulat that could impact How do you use data?
-Is your end-goal to create better analytics, to provide personalization, or some other What new jurisdict or might you start coming year? purpose?
+How do you currently collect consent signals and data subject requests, and propagate them across your data systems?
+How do you use data?
+Is your end-goal to create better analytics, to provide personalization, or some other purpose?
 Who else uses the data you collect, and how do they receive and process consent signals?
-Have any of your r interpretations or How might they ch How have your answers to these questions changed since you implemented your current system?
+How have your answers to these questions changed since you implemented your current system?

-- currently govern your acy obligations?

-- ed recently?

-- ions are on the horizon your business?

-- tions have you entered, to business in over the

-- regulatory

-- legal bases changed?

-- nange in the future?
+What regulations currently govern your data use and privacy obligations?
+Have they changed recently?
+What new regulations are on the horizon that could impact your business?
+What new jurisdictions have you entered, or might you start to business in over the coming year?
+Have any of your regulatory interpretations or legal bases changed?
+How might they change in the future?